 - Use a tie-down to teach your dog to stay in a certain spot away from the window.
 Baby gates can also keep your dog away from windows or fences if the same issue happens in the backyard.

 - Establish good recall.
 You can do so by getting your dog’s attention and calming them down when they get riled up.
 This is similar to counter conditioning, associating treats with certain verbal commands to get them away from specific areas in and around your home.

-Tip 5: Sign your dog up for behaviour classes
+Tip 5: Sign your dog up for behavior classes

-The “you” part is essential as many owners fail to realise their pets take cues from them.
+The “you” part is essential as many owners fail to realize their pets take cues from them.
 Suppose a situation at a dog park heightens, and you react in an uncontrolled or frightened manner.
-Your dog may mirror your behaviour.
-This is why dog behaviour classes can benefit both you and your fluffy companion.
+Your dog may mirror your behavior.
+This is why dog behavior classes can benefit both you and your fluffy companion.